BajanVlogs/CellPE/README.md

 • EconomyAPI by onebone (https://github.com/onebone/EconomyS/tree/master/EconomyAPI)

 CellPE: is a Plugin in with player can buy and raid other players cells.
 You can customize the cell and protect it form getting raided by other players.
-The way to get into a cell is to break the door and defeat the person protects like garuds then you will be able to raid the cell.
+The way to get into a cell is to break the door and defeat the person protects like guards then you will be able to raid the cell.